-When formulating supplements that are very highly concentrated in essential oils inside a gel capsule, you have to use something to strengthen the capsule.
+When formulating supplements that have very high concentrations of essential oils inside a gel capsule, you have to use something to strengthen the capsule.
 Think about the logic you use when prepping capsules of Vitality oils.
 You don’t make them well in advance because of the risk of the capsules disintegrating.
 This is because many of the vegetable cellulose capsules lack any kind of stabilizer.

 Carageenan is one option to stabilize; it is not always well liked by members because of some scathing reviews online about it.
 However, the other option is not ideal for everyone either.
 Inner Defense was recently reformulated to remove the porcine ingredients, bees wax, and carrageenan.
-But it still had to have a stabilizer to prevent the gel capsule from disintegrating, so Young Living choose fish gelatin from tilapia.
-This too prevents some members from using Inner Defense, but without it there would be no Inner Defense that would be stable enough to stay on the shelf.
+But it still had to have a stabilizer to prevent the gel capsule from disintegrating, so Young Living chose fish gelatin from tilapia.
+This too prevents some members from using Inner Defense, but without it Inner Defense would not be stable enough to stay on the shelf.

-The concerns for the use of carrageenan in foods and supplements stems from the work of Dr. Joanna Tobacman who published ‘Review of harmful gastrointestinal effects of carrageenan in animal experiments’.
-In this review article, she references several papers that are related to the use of poligeenan (aka degraded carrageenan).
-She claims that it is valid to consider poligeenan data in the discussion of carrageenan, as acids in the stomach may break down carrageenan into poligeenan.
-However, poligeenan has none of the function of carageenan, and Tobacman has been criticized for her suggestion that a chemically broken down carrageenan to poligeenan is the same as digested carrageenan.
+The concerns for the use of carrageenan in foods and supplements stem from the work of Dr. Joanna Tobacman who published “Review of harmful gastrointestinal effects of carrageenan in animal experiments”.
+In this review article, she references several papers that are related to the use of poligeenan (a.k.a. degraded carrageenan).
+She claims that it is valid to consider poligeenan data in the discussion of carrageenan as acids in the stomach may break down carrageenan into poligeenan.
+However, poligeenan has none of the function of carageenan.
+Additionally, Tobacman has been criticized for her suggestion that a chemically broken down carrageenan into poligeenan is the same as digested carrageenan.

-She additionally references data states that it can drive the production of colon tumor in rodents.
-However, in referenced works, the dose of carrageenan was between 2.5% and 15% of the animal’s total diet.
+Also, she references data which states that carrageenan can increase the production of colon tumors in rodents.
+However, in referenced works, the dosage was between 2.5% and 15% of the animal’s total diet.
 Carrageenan in foods and supplements is strikingly less than that 0.1% to 0.01%.
 Additional research has suggested that carrageenan might actually be a therapeutic agent for certain types of cancers, as it has the potential to affect cell cycling, apoptosis, and immune function.

-In my opinion, carrageenan is a classic example of one thing: you can find a study to defend any point of view you want.
+In my opinion, carrageenan is a classic example that you can find a study to defend any point of view you want.
 Does it cause cancer?
 You can find a study that says that about just about anything.
 Can it cause harm in high doses?
 So can water when you get right down to it.

-I suggest limiting the amount of carrageenan in the diet if you are concerned.
-More important than that: I want each and everyone one reading this to listen to your body.
-As one of my favorite authors Geneen Roth puts it, the first step to healing is to land in your body.
+I suggest limiting the amount of carrageenan in your diet if you are concerned.
+More importantly: I want each and everyone reading this to listen to your body.
+As one of my favorite authors, Geneen Roth, puts it, “the first step to healing is to land in your body”.
 Throw the data aside: if you take carrageenan and it upsets your stomach or worsens autoimmunity, that is your truth and you have every right to stand in that truth.
 When I take carrageenan, I don’t experience changes in my body.
 That is mine and many other people’s truth.
 Both are right, both are valid, and both are acceptable.

-If you choose to avoid Sleep Essence, you may want to check out ImmuPro or Life 9 and see if this syncs up better with your needs.
+If you choose to avoid Sleep Essence, you may want to check out ImmuPro or Life 9 below.
+See if either of these two supplements sync up better with your needs.
 Both are excellent products for the evening hours.
-ImmuPro can help with optimal sleep and support immunity, and Life 9 can support optimal digestion and immunity while you sleep.
+ImmuPro can help with optimal sleep and support immunity.
+Life 9 can support optimal digestion and immunity while you sleep.